 Here are ways to balance the Negative Mind:

-“Ong Sohung”.
-This powerful mantra affirms that you are one with all that is.
+“Ong Sohung” is a powerful mantra that affirms that you are one with all that is.
 The negative mind has a strong sense of longing to belong, and this mantra will help soothe it and give it a deeply connected relationship.
 It is a mantra of belonging.

-With Kriya and meditation like those in “The Mind” by Yogi Bhajan, you can gain mastery over the three minds.
-They are so closely interrelated and needed to function in tandem, that balancing them all is desirable.
+With Kriya and meditations like those in a variety of Kundalini Yoga manuals, you can gain mastery over the three minds.
+They are so closely interrelated, and balancing them all is desirable.

 Connect with Guru Angad